Kardashians Sell Dash? Kourtney Gets Sentimental On ‘KUWTK’ Premiere

 Sunday night’s episode of Keeping Up With The Kardashians spotlighted a huge change coming for Khloe, Kim, and Kourtney Kardashian as they discussed selling their Dash boutique stores.

-While at first it appeared selling the Dash stores would be a superb business move on the part of the three savvy businesswomen, Kourtney threw up a roadblock during the recent KUWTK episode, refusing to agree to the sale.
+While at first, it appeared selling the Dash stores would be a superb business move on the part of the three savvy businesswomen, Kourtney threw up a roadblock during the recent KUWTK episode, refusing to agree to the sale.
 Despite the realization by the Kardashian sisters that they were spending very little time at their retail locations, which were eating into their already super busy schedules, Kourtney strongly opposed the idea of selling Dash.

 It turns out, Kourtney’s attachment to Dash and refusal to sell was not based on how profitable the stores have been for the Kardashians.
-Rather, Kourtney’s opposition to sell Dash is due to sentimentality.
+Rather, Kourtney’s opposition to selling Dash is due to sentimentality.
 The Kardashians started Dash not long after their father, Robert, died and it provided the family with something to focus on during that difficult time.

 In fact, Khloe claims the Dash store is part of what helped her get away from partying and drinking; giving her a purpose in life and something to focus her on.
 According to Celebuzz, Khloe appreciates what Kourtney did for her at that time.